FrostMiser/Frostica-Adventure-Bot/README.md

 * !move <direction> - move your character in a direction.
 Options are north, east, south, west.
 * !cast <spell> - Casts a spell in your spellbook.
 * !spellbook - Lists the spells in your spellbook.
-* !chop - Chop trees in the area.
 * !hunt - Hunt for wild animals in the area.